rushhabhh/Iranian-Telecom-Churn-Rate/README.md

 1. Clone or download this repository
 2. Set up and activate a Python virtual environment
-3. Install the required packages listed in `requirements.txt`
+3. Install the required packages
-4. Place the dataset in the designated `data` folder
-5. Open and run the Jupyter Notebook to see the analysis and results
+4. Open and run the Jupyter Notebook to see the analysis and results

 ---